top of page

 Medieval Distaff and Spindle Spinning Siobhan Harlakenden

-Spin with an in-hand spindle technique and distaff as they did in Medieval Europe before the spinning wheel was invented.
-The distaff is a tool that holds a day's worth of fiber and can be tucked in a belt allowing you to spin while walking, or held between the knees to spin while sitting.
+Spin with an in hand spindle technique and belt distaff as they did in Medieval Europe before the spinning wheel was invented.
 You will learn how to dress your distaff, draft with one hand, and spin the spindle without the drop.
-Materials fee $40.
+Using a belt distaff allows you to take your spinning on the go.
+Materials fee $45.

 Questions?
 Email workshops@lambtown.org